What You’ll Learn 🖥️

 Scope

-The scope display widget provides important information in the overview:
+The Scope display widget provides essential information in a clear overview:

 Channel name(s)